zchrissirhcz/cmake_tools/overlook/tests/test_rule4/analysis-gcc.md

-# Analysis of missing return value for non-void function
+# Analysis of missing return value for non-void function, GCC compiler

 ## Preparation
 - The code and compiler information can be obtained in: https://godbolt.org/z/1GdKb7dc9